Victoria Prize criteria

 - In the case of joint-nominees, the nature of the long-term collaboration, and how equal and complementary the respective nominee contributions have been.

-The nomination form must include details of two referees qualified to assess the nomination.
+The nomination form must include details of at least two referees qualified to assess the nomination.
 International referees and referees outside the applicant’s organisation or department are strongly encouraged.

 Obligations of recipients